Preparing for your exchange

 For information to help you prepare for life and study in the UK, visit Academic preparation.

-The University’s International Student Support Office manages a Buddy Scheme to enable new international students to meet current Surrey students.
-If you would like help in settling in and getting to know the campus and Guildford, please get in touch.
+The University’s International Student Support Office & Global Engagement Office manages a Buddy Scheme to enable new international/exchange students to meet current Surrey students.
+The Buddy Scheme is designed to help you in settling in and getting to know the campus and Guildford.

 Immigration and visas